lamg/pmproxy/README.md

 ## Request processing

+Request processing is done in layers:

+### Layer 0

+A request and a time is received.
+A connection with restrictions is sent.
+In this layer there is opportunity of determining parameters of the connection using the request and the time, or maybe the absence of connection.
+This connection paramaters include local address, consumption coeficient and connection speed.

+- RemoteAddr, *url.URL, time.Time
+- rConn

+### Layer 1

+An amount of bytes is received.
+A byte slice is sent, with an amount less or equal to the received.

 - Requests made from an IP with not logged user are redirected to the web interface.

 - Requests made from an IP with a logged user, but withconsumed quota are redirected to the web interface.